 I try not to allow myself to be constrained by political, religious, or cultural lines.
 Hoping to find people who are similarly open to accompany the incumbent whispers from phantasms, fugues, and reveries.

 A bunch of cosmopolitan experiences from my errant youth used to be listed here, but I decided it was a list that sounded arrogant and tragically missed the point.
 What's important is now: I fantasize about horseback riding across Mongolia, mining copper in the Congo, and experiencing India.

 Trying not to become Pete Campbell, since I'm pretty sure there isn't a 12-step program for that.

 Arranging lists of items from shortest to longest

-Oh, and I love horror when it's done right...
-I'm not a huge fan of gory slashers (except American Psycho, which is technically a satire) or torture-porn (except the first Saw, which was more of a psychological thriller).
+Above, when I said "horror done right"...
+I meant I'm not a huge fan of gory slashers (except American Psycho, which is technically a satire) or torture-porn (except the first Saw, which was more of a psychological thriller).
 I do appreciate the scarier episodes of the Twilight Zone, Hitchcock, Silence of the Lambs, and The Exorcist.

-Books: Old Man and the Sea, Less Than Zero, The Rules of Attraction, Brooklyn, One Flew Over the Cuckoo's Nest, Catcher In The Rye, The Great Gatsby, One Hundred Years of Solitude, Tao Te Ching, The Will to Power, The Art of War, Ethan Frome, A Theory of Justice.
-Anything Hemingway or Classic Greek.
+Sample Book List: Old Man and the Sea, Less Than Zero, The Rules of Attraction, Brooklyn, One Flew Over the Cuckoo's Nest, Catcher In The Rye, The Great Gatsby, One Hundred Years of Solitude, Tao Te Ching, The Will to Power, The Art of War, Ethan Frome, A Theory of Justice.

 70s-80s.
 Def Leppard, Fleetwood Mac, Aerosmith, Van Halen, Jimi Hendrix, The Eagles, Queen, Boston, Heart, Journey.